franklinyin1/investment-analyzer/sec-data/README.txt

-Used for storing data-sets downloaded from https://www.sec.gov/dera/data/financial-statement-data-sets.html
+This folder is used for storing data-sets downloaded from https://www.sec.gov/dera/data/financial-statement-data-sets.html